singnet/snet-sdk-python/docs/payment_strategies/freecall_payment_strategy.md

 ###### returns:

-- True if a free call is available, False otherwise. (bool)
+- Amount of free calls available. (int)

 ###### raises:

 -  Exception: If an error occurs while checking the free call availability.

-_Note_: If any exception occurs during the process, it returns False.
+_Note_: If an error occurs specifically during the grpc call to `GetFreeCallsAvailable`, 0 will be returned.

 #### `get_payment_metadata`